ssbsukirat/medicine/Cardiology/Sustained ventricular Tachycardias.md

 	- pulmonary edema
 - if stable --> adenosine trial to differentiate SVT with abberancy
 	- no adenosine if heart transplant , irregular / unstable wide complex rhythm
+- post reverting to sinus --> hospitalise to evaluate
+- markers for MI to be done (MI is rarely cause of sustained monomorphic VT)
+- Subsequent management is determined by the underlying heart disease and frequency of VT
+- If frequent recurrent VT --> antiarrhythmic or catheter ablation
+- Implantable cardioverter defibrillators (ICDs) are warranted for secondary prevention of sudden death in patients who present with sustained VT associated with structural heart disease
+# SUSTAINED MONOMORPHIC VT IN SPECIFIC DISEASES
+## CAD
+- typically have a history of a remote prior large MI
+- years after acute infarction --> remodeled LV and severely depressed LV function
+- even in acute MI --> suspect old MI scar as cause of VT
 -